-geological reserves - mineralised material which in total does not constitute ore, but which may contain one or more zones of ore; the potential for mining of which has not yet been determined.
-Geological reserves are categorized as possible, probable and proven, according to the degree of certainty with which their grade and tonnage are known; geological reserves are sometimes referred to as a "mineral resource" or "mineral inventory".
+feasibility study - a detailed report assessing the feasibility, economics and engineering of placing a mineral deposit into commercial production flotation - a mineral recovery process using soapy compounds to float finely ground metallic minerals into a concentrate garimpeiros - a Brazilian term used in South America referring to small scale, artisanal miners and prospectors geological resource - a body of mineralized material which has not yet been determined to be ore, and the potential for mining of which has not yet been determined.
+Geological resources are categorized as possible, probable and proven, according to the degree of certainty with which their grade and tonnage are known; geological resources are sometimes referred to as a "mineral resource" or "mineral inventory".